Search

 No one is immune to burnout.

-So learning to deal with burnout—avoiding it, minimizing it, recovering from it, and recalibrating after it—is critical if we want to keep showing up and doing the work only we can do as creators.
+So learning to deal with burnout—avoiding it, minimizing it, recovering from it, and recalibrating after it—is critical if we want to keep showing up and doing the work only we can do.

 I hope this piece was helpful for you, and I hope it can be a resource you come back to any time you need it.